 The Valley of the Giants Wilderness Discovery Centre at the Treetop Walk is the most visited place on the Rainbow Coast.
 Visit Valley of the Giants

-This region of WA is in the top nine terrestrial habitats for terrestrial biodiversity in the world, with a higher proportion of endemic species than other equivalent regions.
+This region of Western Australia is one of the Top 10 terrestrial biodiversity habitats in the world, with a higher proportion of species native to and only found here than other equivalent regions.

-Thanks to the offshore Leeuwin Current the area numbers in the top six regions for marine biodiversity, containing the most southerly coral reefs in the world.
+Thanks to the offshore Leeuwin Current the area numbers in the Top 6 regions for marine biodiversity, containing the most southerly coral reefs in the world.

 The air is fresh and clean.
 Many people travel from all over the world to experience the natural beauty of this magnificent part of the world.

-Dolphins: "The abundance of fish, squid and other marine life in the Denmark estuaries and along the coastline attracts Bottlenose Dolphins and seals, and every year Southern Right Whales rest there during their long migrations to the north.
+Dolphins: "The abundance of fish, squid and other marine life in the Denmark estuaries and along the coastline attracts Bottlenose Dolphins and seals, and every year Southern Right Whales rest there during their long migrations to the north." ~ Wikipedia

 Adventuring at Lights Beach we watched the dolphins chase fish INSIDE the enormous turquoise waves as they were crashing close to the shore!
 Wow!
 A truly memorable experience.